skinny85/specnaz/docs/reference-manual.md

 * The [ExpectedException](http://junit.org/junit4/javadoc/4.12/org/junit/rules/ExpectedException.html)
   Rule that ships with JUnit

+#### JUnit Rules examples

 Check out the [specnaz-junit-rules-examples subproject](../src/examples/specnaz-junit-rules-examples) -
-it contains examples of integrating Specnaz specs with both Rules that ship with JUnit, as well as third-party Rules from [Mockito](http://site.mockito.org/), [Spring](https://spring.io/) and [Dropwizard](http://www.dropwizard.io).
+it contains examples of Specnaz specs using various Rules, both those that ship with the standard JUnit distribution, as well as third-party Rules from [Mockito](http://site.mockito.org/), [Spring](https://spring.io/) and [Dropwizard](http://www.dropwizard.io).